 An abscess is a pocket of pus under the skin which occurs when bacteria, which reside on the skin or teeth, enter the body via a puncture wound, most often by a bite during a cat fight.

 An inflammatory response occurs, drawing huge amounts of white blood cells to the area and increasing regional blood flow.
 Pus forms, which is an accumulation of fluid, toxins, living and dead white blood cells, dead tissue and bacteria.
+A thin membrane (pyogenic membrane) surrounds the abscess.
 This area begins to grow, creating tension under the skin and further inflammation of the surrounding tissues.
 As the abscess grows, the skin thins and weakens, eventually causing the abscess to rupture and the pus drains out.

 An abscess can form in any part of the body including under the skin, in the mouth (dental abscess) and in organs such as the liver and pancreas.
 This article relates to abscesses under the skin.
 The most common bacteria involved are staphylococci and streptococci.

-The most common cause of a penetrating puncture leading to an abscess is from a cat bite, the oral cavity, including the teeth, harbour a great number of bacteria which are injected into the skin during penetration.
-Abscesses are seen more often in un-neutered male cats who are allowed to free roam as they are more territorial and therefore become involved in cat fights with neighbourhood cats.
+The most common cause of a penetrating puncture leading to an abscess is from a cat bite.
+The oral cavity, including the teeth, harbour a great number of bacteria which are injected into the skin during penetration.
+Abscesses are seen more often in un-neutered male cats who are allowed to free roam as they are more territorial and therefore become involved in cat fights with local cats.
 There is an increase in cats presenting with abscesses in spring as this is cat mating season.

 Other causes of abscesses include scratches and any penetrating object such as a thorn, splinter, grass seed or glass shard.

-Abscesses are most frequently found around the head, neck, limbs and back and base of the tail.
+Abscesses occur most often around the head, neck, limbs and back and base of the tail.
 Not all cats will display symptoms.